angelhodar/Revidace/README.md

-# AgreLink
+# Revidace

-Frontend for the AgreLink project
+Frontend for the Revidace project

 ## Install the dependencies
 ```bash